OpenDMA/opendma-spec/OpenDMA-Spec.md

 The set of basic document management classes consists of:

 - Repository
-  A *Repository* represents a place where all Objects are stored.
-It represents the *context* defined in §4.
-Classes inside one Repository need not be valid in another Repository.
+  A *Repository* represents a place where all Objects are stored, reprsenting the *context* defined in §4.
+  It often constitues a data isolation boundary where objects with different management requirements or access restrictions are separated into different repositories.
+  Qualified names of classes and properties as well as unique object identifiers are only unique within a repository.
+They can be reused across different repositories.
+  Object references are limited in scope within a single repository.

 - Document
   A *Document* is the atomic element users work on in a content based environment.
 It can be compared to a file in a file system.
 Unlike files, it may consist of multiple octet streams.
 These content streams can for example contain images of the individual pages that make up the document.